 The WH-1000XM3 are a bit on the bulkier side, so they weigh approximately 9 ounces, which is a step down from the 9.7 ounces of its predecessor and close to the 8.96 oz of the Bose 700.
 The plastic felt sturdy and robust and you can easily adjust the height and width of the headphones, but, since it has been reported that the previous generation was fragile and could break after constant use, it’s only fair to ask if the Sony WH-1000XM3 are plagued by the same issues.
 For now, a few days since I got them, everything is fine (as it should be), but some users have indeed reported that their units have broken and, of course, Sony claims that everything is now fixed, so we’ll see if that’s indeed the case.

 For my specific use case (to cover the noise coming from other apartments – also available for people chatting near your office), the comfort is of paramount importance considering that I will be wearing them for at least 8 hours a day and I was not let down by Sony, since there was no pressure built on my ears, but there is a bit of pressure on the top of my head (especially if I kept the ear cups tighter), so I had to readjust the headphones after about about three hours or so (1-2 minutes pause).
 Most headphones that rely on passive noise isolation completely cover your ears to achieve that sealed effect and, while the result is great for reducing background noise, your ears will easily get hot.
-The WH-1000XM3 also seals your ears from background noise (in addition to the active noise cancellation) and, while my ears did indeed get only a bit warmer (it was like wearing a beanie), I felt no discomfort (the temperature in the room was about 80 degrees F).
+The WH-1000XM3 also seals your ears from background noise (in addition to the active noise cancellation) and, while my ears did indeed get only a bit warmer (it was like wearing a beanie), I felt no discomfort (the temperature in the room was about 80 degrees F, so this may change during the summer).

 Of course, I would advise against working out with these headphones, since your ears won’t be able to breath and because of their size, they’ll be uncomfortable.
 On the bottom of the right ear cup, you will notice that Sony has added a USB Type-C port for charging the unit (a move that managed to push even Bose towards adopting the USB Type-C standard on their new 700 noise-canceling headphones) which will charge the unit from 0 to 100% in about 3 hours and you can also get about 5 hours of continuous play after only a 5 minutes charge (you can’t use these headphones while charging them).
 This means that you can get almost 30 hours with ANC at about 70dB, which is nothing short than fantastic (to preserve more battery life, you can select the amount of time after which the headphones will turn off in case they’re idle using the dedicated mobile application).